The Birds (film): Reception

 Philip K. Scheuer of the Los Angeles Times was among the critics who panned the film, writing that Hitchcock "was once widely quoted as saying he hated actors.
-After his 1960 'Psycho' and now The Birds, it must be fairly obvious that he has extended his abhorrence to the whole human race.
+After his 1960 Psycho and now The Birds, it must be fairly obvious that he has extended his abhorrence to the whole human race.
 For reasons hardly justified either dramatically or aesthetically, the old master has become a master of the perverse.
 He has gone all out for shock for shock's sake, and it is too bad".
 Variety published a mixed assessment, writing that while the film was "slickly executed and fortified with his characteristic tongue-in-cheek touches", Hitchcock "deals more provocatively and effectively in human menace.
 A fantasy framework dilutes the toxic content of his patented terror-tension formula, and gives the picture a kind of sci-fi exploitation feel, albeit with a touch of production gloss".
 Brendan Gill of The New Yorker called the film "a sorry failure.
-Hard as it may be to believe of Hitchcock, it doesn't arouse suspense, which is, of course, what justifies and transforms the sadism that lies at the heart of every thriller.
+Hard as it may be to believe of a Hitchcock, it doesn't arouse suspense, which is, of course, what justifies and transforms the sadism that lies at the heart of every thriller.
 Here the sadism is all too nakedly, repellently present".

-It is the only Hitchcock movie to have been featured in Mad magazine (as "For the Birds", issue 82, October 1963, by Mort Drucker, Arnie Kogen, and Lou Silverstone).
+It is the only Hitchcock movie to have been featured in Mad (as "For the Birds", issue 82, October 1963, by Mort Drucker, Arnie Kogen, and Lou Silverstone).
 In the Mad spoof, it is "revealed" that the birds are controlled by Burt Lancaster as revenge for his not having won an Academy Award that year for his starring role in Birdman of Alcatraz.